-In 2017, Dr Medcalf received an Excellence in Patient Care Award for patient-centred care for work on improving secondary care for the homeless.
+In 2017, she received an Excellence in Patient Care Award for patient-centred care for her work on improving secondary care for homeless people.

-Employing a dedicated housing officer to work alongside a hospital physician has transformed the care of homeless patients in our hospital with over 84% of homeless patients now housed on discharge compared to 0% before the project started.
+This work involved employing a dedicated housing officer to work alongside a hospital physician which transformed the care of homeless patients in her hospital with over 84% of homeless patients now housed on discharge compared with 0% before the project started.
 This has saved money for the NHS and reduced lengths of stay for the patients.
 Housing is a huge part of improving health, and this project has helped to break a cycle of discharge and re-admittance into hospital.

-Working with the Faculty of Homeless and Inclusion Health we have set standards of care for the homeless for secondary care to follow.
-We have written a CPD module to train physicians and written a resource guide on inclusion health for Medical Care.
-The project and our aims have been widely publicised in national lectures and publications.
+Pippa has worked with the Faculty of Homeless and Inclusion Health to set standards of care for homeless people for secondary care to follow.
+This includes a CPD module to train physicians and a resource guide on inclusion health on the Medical Care website.
+The project and its aims have been widely publicised in national lectures and publications.

-The need to do more has been acknowledged and there has been a realisation that secondary care doctors are ideally placed to make a real difference to homeless healthcare in a very easy and inexpensive, indeed, cost-saving way.
+The need to do more has been acknowledged and there has been a realisation that secondary care doctors are ideally placed to make a real difference to homeless healthcare in a very easy and inexpensive way.